An optimized PyCBC search for gravitational waves from intermediate-mass black hole mergers: New Methods for observing intermediate-mass black hole binaries

 \subsection{Improved Rejection of Instrumental Transients}

 As discussed in Sec.~\ref{sec:review}, an important part of search algorithms for detecting \ac{GW} signals is reducing the number of false alarms caused due to glitches.

-Our search uses a lower duration threshold and starts matched-filtering from a comparatively lower low-frequency cut-off.
+Relative to previous PyCBC searches, our search uses a lower duration threshold and starts filtering from a comparatively low low-frequency cut-off.
 This makes it susceptible to more glitches, as illustrated in Fig~\ref{fig:glitches}.
-There is also an absence of data quality flags for Virgo data segments which seriously hampers the search performance, especially since the search relies on data quality information.
-Hence, while pre-processing the data, we choose to use an auto-gating threshold of $50\sigma$ from Gaussian Noise to gate out loud $g(t)$.
-The threshold used is half of that used in ~\citet{Nitz:2018imz,Nitz:2019hdf}.
-We note that this can also excise out signals of similar loudness but observed \ac{GW} signals from recent \ac{BBH} mergers have so far not caused such large deviation from whitened detector data.
+There is also an absence of data quality flags for Virgo data segments which seriously hampers the search performance/ Hence, while pre-processing the data, we choose to use an auto-gating threshold of $50\sigma$ from Gaussian Noise to gate out loud $g(t)$.
+The threshold used is half of that used in~\citet{Nitz:2018imz,Nitz:2019hdf}.
+We note that this can also excise out signals of similar loudness, but observed \ac{GW} signals from recent \ac{BBH} mergers have so far not caused such large deviations in whitened detector data.

 Even then, while performing the single detector analysis with our proposed bank, we find many loud background triggers that our signal-noise discriminator does not efficiently differentiate.
-As illustrated in the top panel of Fig.~\ref{fig:vetoes}, these triggers have a large $\tilde{\rho}$ even when having relatively higher $\chi_\textrm{r}^2$ and hence are not efficiently suppressed.
-Further, some background triggers also have large v$_s(t)$ signifying that they are within data segments affected by non-stationary broadband noise.
+As illustrated in the top panel of Fig.~\ref{fig:vetoes}, these triggers have a large $\tilde{\rho}$ even when having relatively high $\chi_\textrm{r}^2$ and hence are not efficiently suppressed.
+Further, some background triggers also have large v$_s(t)$, signifying that they are within data segments affected by non-stationary broadband noise.
 So, we choose to discard any trigger whose $\chi_r^2$ or v$_s(t)$ are greater than 10.
-The choice is motivated by the clear separation in the distribution of background triggers and the injection population.
-We use the \texttt{SEOBNRv4} waveform model to generate the quadrupolar quasi-circular non-precessing injections, and we denote them in red.
-In blue, we have the non-precessing injections containing the full symphony of a signal and they are generated using the reduced-order representation of the \texttt{SEOBNRv4HM} waveform model~\citep{Cotesta:2018fcv, Cotesta:2020qhw}.
+The choice is motivated by the separation in the distribution of background triggers and the injection population.
+We use the \texttt{SEOBNRv4} waveform model to generate quadrupolar quasi-circular non-precessing injections, plotted in red.
+In blue, we have non-precessing injections containing the full symphony of a signal and they are generated using the reduced-order representation of the \texttt{SEOBNRv4HM} waveform model~\citep{Cotesta:2018fcv, Cotesta:2020qhw}.
 We generate the remaining orange marked injections with the \texttt{NRSur7dq4}~\citep{Varma:2019csw} waveform model.
 They contain both the quadrupolar as well as higher-order harmonics of a precessing binary.
 We provide additional details of these injections in Sec.~\ref{sec:evaluation}.